aanthoonyy/ACME1-BC-fullStackApp/readme.md

 ## Project summary

-Create website for Bloom Consulting
+Create website for Bloom Collective

 ### One-sentence description of the project

-A desktop and mobile business website for Bloom Consulting
+A desktop and mobile website for Bloom Collective, a consulting business.

 Bloom Consulting's website will feature a responsive design optimized for both desktop and mobile, providing an efficient, user-friendly experience for external and internal customers through intuitive navigation, personalized content, quick access to support, fast loading times, and robust security measures.